Lava: Felsic

-Intermediate lava
+Intermediate

 Intermediate or andesitic lavas contain 52% to 63% silica, and are lower in aluminium and usually somewhat richer in magnesium and iron than felsic lavas.
 Intermediate lavas form andesite domes and block lavas and may occur on steep composite volcanoes, such as in the Andes.
 They are also commonly hotter than felsic lavas, in the range of 850 to 1100 °C. Because of their lower silica content and higher eruptive temperatures, they tend to be much less viscous, with a typical viscosity of 3.5 million cP (3,500 Pa⋅s) at 1200 C. This is slightly greater than the viscosity of smooth peanut butter.
 Intermediate lavas show a greater tendency to form phenocrysts.
 Higher iron and magnesium tends to manifest as a darker groundmass, including amphibole or pyroxene phenocrysts.

-Mafic lava
+Mafic

 Mafic or basaltic lavas are typified by relatively high magnesium oxide and iron oxide content (whose molecular formulas provide the consonants in mafic) and have a silica content limited to a range of 52% to 45%.
 They generally erupt at temperatures of 1100 to 1200 °C and at relatively low viscosities, around 10^{4} to 10^{5} cP (10 to 100 Pa⋅s).
 This is similar to the viscosity of ketchup, although it is still many orders of magnitude higher than that of water.
 Mafic lavas tend to produce low-profile shield volcanoes or flood basalts, because the less viscous lava can flow for long distances from the vent.
 The thickness of a solidified basaltic lava flow, particularly on a low slope, may be much greater than the thickness of the moving molten lava flow at any one time, because basaltic lavas may "inflate" by a continued supply of lava and its pressure on a solidified crust.
 Most basaltic lavas are of ʻaʻā or pāhoehoe types, rather than block lavas.
 Underwater, they can form pillow lavas, which are rather similar to entrail-type pahoehoe lavas on land.

-Ultramafic lava
+Ultramafic

 Ultramafic lavas, such as komatiite and highly magnesian magmas that form boninite, take the composition and temperatures of eruptions to the extreme.
 All have a silica content under 45%.
 Komatiites contain over 18% magnesium oxide and are thought to have erupted at temperatures of 1600 °C. At this temperature there is practically no polymerization of the mineral compounds, creating a highly mobile liquid.
 Viscosities of komatiite magmas are thought to have been as low as 100 to 1000 cP (0.1 to 1 Pa⋅s), similar to that of light motor oil.
 Most ultramafic lavas are no younger than the Proterozoic, with a few ultramafic magmas known from the Phanerozoic in Central America that are attributed to a hot mantle plume.
 No modern komatiite lavas are known, as the Earth's mantle has cooled too much to produce highly magnesian magmas.